hdShang/arxiv-daily/docs/cs-CV/2025-06-04/papers/250604220v3-struct2d-a-perception-guided-framework-for-spatial-reasoning-in-mllm.md

 ---
 layout: default
-title: Struct2D: A Perception-Guided Framework for Spatial Reasoning in MLLMs
+title: "Struct2D: A Perception-Guided Framework for Spatial Reasoning in MLLMs"
 ---

 # Struct2D: A Perception-Guided Framework for Spatial Reasoning in MLLMs